 In this kind of situation, the best option is to use a stick welder.
-If you don’t have access to a stick welder a generator welder such as the Miller Bobcat 225 is a great mobile welder to have in situations like this because you can take it anywhere to get the job done.
+If you don’t have access to a stick welder a generator welder such as the DEKOPRO 110/220V MMA Welder is a great mobile welder to have in situations like this because you can take it anywhere to get the job done.

 These kinds of welding rods will burn hold and allow you to get through the rust to pernitrate down to the better steel.

-In the rest of this article I’m going to share my process and tips to welding rusty metal to help give you the best outcome.
+In the rest of this article, I’m going to share my process and tips for welding rusty metal to help give you the best outcome.

 7 Steps to Weld Rusted Metal